In Association with Amazon.com

 Margaret Ellis Millar (1915-1994) - née Sturm

 Overshadowed by her husband Kenneth Millar, who gained fame as Ross Macdonald, the Canadian-American Margaret Millar published several noteworthy mysteries, often puzzling until the last page, and the very last words.
-The critic and novelist H.R.F.
-Keating included Millar's Beast in View (1955) among the 100 best crime and mystery books ever published.
-Millar outlived her husband.
-Their daughter Linda died in 1970.
+Some of her books had series characters, but basically she was not a formulaic writer.

 Margaret Millar was born Margaret Ellis Sturm, in Kitchener, Ontario, Canada.
 Her father, Henry William Sturm, was a businessman, who served as mayor of Kitchener.
 Her mother, Lavinia Ferrier, was the daughter of a high school principal.
 At the age of nine, she won a prize for a poem, but her first passion was music: she began to play piano at the age of four.
 Millar's childhood heroes included Houdini.